 Our interview panel submits their feedback within 24 hours, before discussing the candidate with anyone else so as not to skew opinions.
 They then discuss the candidates as a panel and select a gold medalist for the offer.
 The recruiting team reaches out to the candidate while the offer package is being drafted to get references.
 The hiring manager then emails the selected references with a Calendly event link or creates ad hoc invitations that embed time slots in the email.

 Once the offer package is ready, the recruiter always makes a call to extend a verbal offer.
 To keep things even more personal and exciting, we courier an offer bag to the candidate the same day.
 They receive goodies like a mini-champagne bottle, flute and note from the hiring manager.
-Depending on the candidate’s personality and preferences, sometimes we’ll also send a welcome email follow-up to them with a GIF from the team, expressing our excitement to welcome them to Calendly, followed by a helpful new employee email.
+Depending on the candidate’s personality and preferences, sometimes we’ll also send an email follow-up to them with a GIF from the team, expressing our excitement to welcome them to Calendly, followed by a helpful new employee email.

 Try our flow and crush your recruiting KPIs